instrumentisto/rust-incubator/orientation.md

 In most contexts, the terms chapter and step can be used interchangeably.

-The bootcamp is divided into four parts:
+The boot camp is divided into four parts:

 1. General part: chapters 0, 1, 2, 3
 2. Specialization part: chapters 4, 5